megvii-research/megfile/README.md

 * Docs: http://megvii-research.github.io/megfile

-`megfile` provides a silky operation experience with different backends (currently including local file system and s3), which enable you to focus more on the logic of your own project instead of the question of "Which backend is used for this file?"
+`megfile` provides a silky operation experience with different backends, which enable you to focus more on the logic of your own project instead of the question of "Which backend is used for this file?"

-`megfile` provides:

-* Almost unified file system operation experience.
-Target path can be easily moved from local file system to s3.
-* Complete boundary case handling.
-Even the most difficult (or even you can't even think of) boundary conditions, `megfile` can help you easily handle it.
+## Why megfile

+* Same interfaces as the python standard library, low learning curve
+* Faster file read and write operations
+* Excellent error retry mechanism to help you handle network issues
+* Supports popular protocols, even making it easy to use the same protocol with different endpoints
+* Stable and secure, with CI coverage over 95%, used by multiple industry giants
 * Perfect type hints and built-in documentation.
-You can enjoy the IDE's auto-completion and static checking.
+You can enjoy the IDE's auto-completion and static checking
-* Semantic version and upgrade guide, which allows you enjoy the latest features easily.

-`megfile`'s advantages are:

-* `smart_open` can open resources that use various protocols.
-Especially, reader / writer of s3 in `megfile` is implemented with multi-thread, which is faster than known competitors.
-* `smart_glob` is available on majority protocols.
-And it supports zsh extended pattern syntax of `[]`, e.g. `s3://bucket/video.{mp4,avi}`.
-* All-inclusive functions like `smart_exists` / `smart_stat` / `smart_sync`.
-If you don't find the functions you want, [submit an issue](https://github.com/megvii-research/megfile/issues).
-* Compatible with `pathlib.Path` interface, referring to `SmartPath` and other protocol classes like `S3Path`.

 ## Support Protocols
 - fs(local filesystem)